 - 2. The chapter concludes on page 6-33 (and as analyzed in Appendix 3H) that sufficient supplies exist for water transfers in all water year types with current facilities because maximum historical water transfers were less than permitted volumes.
-Does this conclusion consider what the demands on the proposed projects would be if water transfer activity increases in the future due to increased use of markets for water (given that markets may become more salient tools in hotter and drier years) or if new environmental conditions further restricted transfer operations?
+Does this conclusion consider what the demands on the proposed projects would be if water transfer activity increases in the future due to increased use of markets for water (given that markets may become more salient tools in hotter and drier years) or if new environmental conditions further restrict transfer operations?
 The current analysis seems to be based on past water transfer years and doesn't seem to consider the potential for more extreme or otherwise changed conditions in future years. - 3.
 The large reductions in water availability and Delta water deliveries estimated from today's conditions to the 2040 (CT) no project conditions (Table 6-2) would seem to have major implications for water management generally in California, not just for this Delta conveyance project.
 The chapter could have better described how future conditions will affect water availability for alternative surface and groundwater sources, for example, and availability and expense of Colorado River purchases for southern California cities. - 4.
 Contradictory trends, relevant to water supply, are presented but not discussed.
 Changes in conditions from today until 2040 CT decrease Delta exports, despite an increase in average annual unimpaired inflows and Delta outflows (draft EIR Table 6-4).
-These contradictory trends might be reasonable given seasonal shifts in hydrology and changes to extreme events, but seem worth discussing (and comparing to other climate scenarios developed for the EIR). - 5.
-The sources of existing condition Delta exports 4.0 maf/year in Table ES-4 and 4.9 maf/year in Table 6-7 are unclear.
+These contradictory trends might be reasonable given seasonal shifts in hydrology and changes to extreme events but seem worth discussing (and comparing to other climate scenarios developed for the EIR). - 5.
+The sources of existing condition Delta exports 4.0 MAF/year in Table ES-4 and 4.9 MAF/year in Table 6-7 are unclear.
 The numbers in Table 6A-1 seem more compatible with Table ES-4.
-Are Tables ES-4 and 6A-1, 6A-3 for 2040 conditions and Table 6-7 for 2020 conditions?
+Are Tables ES-4 and 6A-1, 6A-3 specifically for projected 2040 conditions and Table 6-7 specifically for 2020 conditions?

-- 6. Multiple future uncertainties have not been well characterized including the many risks to water supply operations as a result of a changing environment.
+- 6. Multiple future uncertainties have not been well characterized including the many risks to water supply operations that could result from a changing environment.
 For example, zebra and quagga mussels, which are a risk for the Delta, have moderately well-known effects on water pumping, conveyance, and storage operations (as well as water quality).
-Other important potentially important non-stationary changes are likely to include other invasive species, changes in environmental flow regulations, and implementation of groundwater sustainability regulations.
+Potentially important non-stationary changes are likely to include other invasive species, changes in environmental flow regulations, and implementation of groundwater sustainability regulations.
 Mechanistic, causal discussions and explanations of operations and operational strategy were not presented.
 This omission limits the Delta ISB review scope. - 7.
 What are the relative SWP water quality impacts of the Bethany Reservoir alternative compared with other alternatives that would blend north Delta diversions with Clifton Court diversions into Bethany Reservoir?
 It seems that for some finer scale California Aqueduct operations, this might have positive impacts on South Bay Aqueduct water quality, and perhaps, if operated without Clifton Court Forebay blending, might provide water quality benefits for users further down the California Aqueduct (particularly urban water users).

 Analyses do not explore the uncertainty of the future climate and sea level during operations, which occur well beyond 2040.
 The composite climate change scenarios (2040 CT and 2040 Median), even as central tendencies of 10-20 General Circulation Model (GCM) results, seem substantially different hydrologically, even for this near-term time horizon.
 Having a spread of reasonable 2070 scenarios might give a better picture of the range of conditions that the project and region should prepare for.
-Using a central tendency alone will wash out important reasonable extremes to prepare for.
-Although the climate change analysis for water exports is improved over previous Delta conveyance EIRs, expectations for climate change analysis have risen faster than this improvement over the previous Delta conveyance EIR.
+Using a central tendency alone will wash out the need to prepare for important reasonable extremes.